aueb-dmst/coding-bootcamp/basic_java.md

 When you start working into the exercise you may wonder how to handle greek characters that are no longer in use.
-For digamma (number 6), use the modern sigma teliko; for koppa (number 90), use the modern latin Q (whose precursor it was, anyway); for sampi (number 900), use the modern latin W (no relation, but they kind of look alike).
+For digamma (number 6), use the modern sigma teliko; for koppa (number 90), use the modern latin q (whose precursor it was, anyway); for sampi (number 900), use the modern latin m (no relation, but they kind of look alike).

 If you are using MS-Windows, you may want to use an alternative terminal than the default.
 You can check out